Welbog/KevBot/README.md

 * Javadoc for at least the most important stuff (possibly auto-generated from the Documentation objects?) (possibly auto-generating part of this README from said Documentation objects?)
 * Maybe add support for Google Hangouts (or whatever they will inevitably replace it with)?
 * Improve Echo support.
-* Add SQL transactions & move things off of flat files and into SQL & add setup so that when KevBot detects a table is missing it can create it (or at least a set-up script).
+* Add SQL transactions & move things off of flat files and into SQL & ~~add setup so that when KevBot detects a table is missing it can create it (or at least a set-up script).~~
-  * A general set-up script that can create default configuration, as well as basic default launch scripts for HTTP & Discord.
+  * ~~A general set-up script that can create default configuration, as well as basic default launch scripts for HTTP & Discord.~~
 * "Explain" mode that lists responder metadata so the handler chain can be examined & debugged more directly.
+* An actual logger instead of stdout.
 * Lots of other stuff

 ## Code structure